 Hungary is a landlocked country in Central Europe bordered by Slovakia to the north, Austria and Slovenia to the west, Croatia and Serbia to the south, and Romania and Ukraine to the east and north-east.
-The population of Hungary is just under 10 million (2011 census).
+The population of Hungary is just under 10 million (2014).
 The capital is Budapest.

 Hungarians celebrate their national or State day on 20 August each year, known as the Day of the Foundation of the State of Hungary and St Stephen's Day (after Hungary's first king).
 Hungary also celebrates national days on 23 October (commemorating the outbreak of the 1956 Uprising and the proclamation of the Hungarian Republic in 1989) and 15 March (commemorating the 1848-49 Revolution and War of Independence).

-Hungary has a unicameral parliament – the National Assembly.
+Hungary has a democratically-elected, unicameral parliament, the National Assembly.
 The 199 members of parliament are elected under a combined system of party lists and single member electoral constituencies.

 Parliamentary elections were last held on 6 April 2014, the seventh elections since the end of the communist era in Hungary.
-The Fidesz-Christian Democratic People's Party (KDNP) coalition won 133 seats, maintaining its two-thirds majority.
-Major legislative changes undertaken by the Fidesz-KDNP Government have included a new Constitution and new media, banking and religious laws.
-Aspects of these laws have been subject to criticism, both within Hungary and from the EU.
-Hungary’s current Prime Minister is Viktor Orbán.
-Mr Orbán is a founding member of the Fidesz Party and was also Prime Minister from 1998-2002.
-The next parliamentary elections are scheduled to be held in 2018.
+The governing Fidesz-Christian Democratic People's Party (KDNP) coalition was re-elected and won 133 seats, but lost its two-thirds majority in February 2015 after a by-election.
+Major legislative changes undertaken by the Fidesz-KDNP Government since 2010 have included a new Constitution, media, banking and religious laws.
+Aspects of these laws have been subject to criticism, both within Hungary and from other EU Member States and the European Commission.

-Hungary is a member of the World Trade Organization (founding member), the International Monetary Fund (1982), the Organization for Economic Cooperation and Development (OECD) (1996), NATO (1999) and the European Union (2004).
+Hungary is a member of the United Nations (1955), World Trade Organization (one of the founding members), the International Monetary Fund (1982), the Organization for Security and Co-operation in Europe (OSCE) (1973), the Organization for Economic Cooperation and Development (OECD) (1996), NATO (1999) and the European Union (2004).
 Hungary is also a member of the EU's visa-free zone, the Schengen Area, which it joined in December 2007.

 The Hungarian economy is closely tied to the fortunes of the leading eurozone economies, especially Germany.
-About three quarters of Hungary's exports go to EU countries, primarily Germany, Romania, Austria, Italy and France.
-Russia is also an important trading partner, supplying most of Hungary's natural gas needs and other energy and mineral resources.
+About three quarters of Hungary's exports go to EU countries, primarily Germany, Austria, Romania, France and Italy.
+Russia is an important trading partner, supplying most of Hungary's natural gas and other energy needs.

-Hungary and Australia enjoy friendly, co-operative relations with strong people to people links flowing from the large numbers of Hungarians who migrated to Australia in the twentieth century, especially following the 1956 Uprising against the Soviet occupation of Hungary.
-At the time of the 2011 Census, there were 69,160 people in Australia of Hungarian ancestry.
+Hungary and Australia enjoy friendly, co-operative relations with strong people to people links as a result of the large numbers of Hungarians who migrated to Australia in the twentieth century, especially following the 1956 Uprising against the Soviet occupation of Hungary.
+At the time of the 2011 Census, there were 69,163 people in Australia declared that they were of Hungarian ancestry.

 Australia established full diplomatic relations with Hungary in 1972.
 Hungary has an Embassy in Canberra and Consulates in Queensland, South Australia, Victoria and Western Australia.
-The Australian Embassy in Budapest closed permanently in July 2013.
-The Australian Ambassador to Hungary is accredited from Vienna.
+Since October 2013, the Australian Ambassador to Hungary has been accredited from Vienna.

 Bilateral agreements between Australia and Hungary include treaties on Mutual Assistance in Criminal Matters and Extradition (1997) and an agreement on Cooperation in the Peaceful Uses of Nuclear Energy and the Transfer of Nuclear Material (2002).
 A bilateral Social Security Agreement was signed in June 2011.
 Australia's economic relations with Hungary are facilitated by a bilateral Double Taxation Agreement and an Investment Promotion and Protection Agreement.

 High-level visits between Australia and Hungary have served to develop bilateral relations.
 In March 2012, a Parliamentary Delegation led by the Speaker of the House of Representatives visited Budapest.
-Former Ministers for Foreign Affairs, the Hon Kevin Rudd MP and the Hon Stephen Smith MP, visited Hungary in June 2011 and July 2009 respectively.
+Former Minister for Foreign Affairs, Kevin Rudd visited Hungary in June 2011.
 Australia's former Minister for Veterans' Affairs, the Hon Bruce Billson MP, represented Australia at the official commemorations of the fiftieth anniversary of the 1956 Uprising in October 2006.

-Hungary’s Deputy Prime Minister, Dr Zsolt Semjén, visited Australia in October 2013 to open an upgraded Hungarian Consulate in Melbourne.
+Speaker of the National Assembly, Laszló Kövér, visited Australia in November 2014.
+Deputy Prime Minister of Hungary, Dr Zsolt Semjén, visited Australia in October 2013 to open an upgraded Hungarian Consulate in Melbourne.
 Dr Semjén also visited in 2011.
 Hungary's Minister of State for Foreign Affairs, Mr Zsolt Németh, visited Australia with a business delegation in April 2013.
 The then-President of Hungary, Dr László Sólyom, visited Australia in September-October 2009.
 The First Deputy Speaker of the Hungarian Parliament, Mr László Mandur, visited Australia in November 2009.

 Bilateral economic and trade relationship

-The total volume of bilateral merchandise trade remains modest and overwhelmingly in Hungary's favour.
-Total two-way merchandise trade in 2013-14- was valued at A$425 million, with Australian imports totaling A$408, and comprising mainly passenger motor vehicles (A$57 million), office machines (A$42 million) and electrical circuits equipment (A$40 million).
-The main Australian exports to Hungary in 2013-4 included medicaments (A$9 million) and vehicle parts and accessories (A$3 million).
+The total volume of merchandise trade between Australia and Hungary is overwhelmingly in Hungary's favour.
+Total two-way merchandise trade in 2014-15 was valued at A$515 million, with Australian imports totalling A$491 million, comprising mainly passenger motor vehicles (A$152 million).
+The main Australian exports to Hungary in 2014-15 included medicaments (A$14 million) and computer parts and accessories (A$3 million).